w5xd/piper_http_server/wsl_deployment/00_ReadMe.txt

 wsl "distribution" named u_piper2. (wsl --distribution u_piper2)  Below, it is used for text-to-speech.
 WSL is a Microsoft product ONLY available on Windows 10 and later.

+PREREQUISITE:
+The Windows Subsystem For Linux, WSL, is not installed in Windows by default.
+You can start the default install from here.
+It will require a reboot.
+	0_install_WSL.bat

+The remainder of these scripts can (and should) be run by the same Windows user as you run WriteLog.

 Start with:
 	1_run_once_to_setup.bat
 We must be co-located with the (very large) u_piper2.tar.gz